 Tracking the sales figures and revenue generated by the product is a fundamental KPI.
 It helps assess the product’s market acceptance, demand, and overall financial performance.

-Measuring the product’s market share in relation to competitors insights into its competitive positioning and success in capturing a portion of the target market.
-Increasing market share indicates a successful product.
+Measuring the product’s market share in relation to competitors insights into its competitive in capturing a portion of the target market.
+As a consequence, increasing market share indicates a successful product.

-Evaluating the number of new customers acquired and the rate of customer retention helps gauge the product’s appeal and ability to attract and retain customers.
-A high customer acquisition rate and low customer churn indicate a successful product.
+Evaluating the number of new customers acquired and the rate of customer retention helps gauge the product’s appeal.
+At the end, a high customer acquisition rate and low customer churn indicate a successful product.

 Customer Satisfaction and Feedback